-Kids who normally have a little trouble separating from mom and dad will see their anxiety peak during times of stress or transition, notes Rachel Busman, clinical psychologist at the Child Mind Institute.
+Kids who normally have a little trouble separating from mom and dad will see their anxiety peak during times of stress or transition, notes Rachel Busman, PsyD, a clinical psychologist.
 The start of school may be especially challenging for kids who are entering a transition year, she adds — going into kindergarten, into middle school, to a new school.
 It can also be stressful if there’s a change in your child’s social support system — maybe a good friend has moved, or has a different teacher this year.

 For most kids the new-school-year worries will fade and the anxious behaviors will be transient, Dr. Busman adds.
 The goal for parents is to be supportive without exacerbating your child’s worries.
 Here are tips for helping nervous kids have a successful transition back to school.